nadavbra/protein_bert/README.md

 Fine-tuning ProteinBERT is easy.
 You can see working examples [in this notebook](https://github.com/nadavbra/protein_bert/blob/master/ProteinBERT%20demo.ipynb).

-You can download the pretrained model & weights by: `wget ftp://ftp.cs.huji.ac.il/users/nadavb/protein_bert/epoch_92400_sample_23500000.pkl`
+You can download the pretrained model & weights on Zenodo: https://zenodo.org/records/10371965
+Or:  `wget ftp://ftp.cs.huji.ac.il/users/nadavb/protein_bert/epoch_92400_sample_23500000.pkl`.

 The model is also available on Huggingface: https://huggingface.co/GrimSqueaker/proteinBERT